topherjn/edtechcl/Tips_HowToReadPubs.md

+---
+layout: posts
+title: How to Read Academic Papers
+---
 # How to Read an Academic Publication

 In this course library, you'll encounter a lot of different kinds of sources: